Sturdy and fun-loving, the Soft Coated Wheaten Terrier is a friend to one and all.

-Expect your Soft Coated Wheaten Terrier to greet you by bounding straight up to give you a kiss or even jumping into your arms.
+Expect your Soft Coated Wheaten Terrier to greet you by bounding straight up to kiss you or even jumping into your arms.

 It’s clear that the Soft Coated Wheaten Terrier has a lot of positive traits, but no dog’s perfect.

-That abundant silky coat need a lot of grooming to stay gorgeous.
+That abundant silky coat needs a lot of grooming to stay gorgeous.
 He can also be a messy eater, finishing a meal by wiping his beard on your sofa.